 Trying to round up the talk on a positive note, which was another challenge again:

-Actions Taken To Stop The Plastic Pollution1.
+Positive Actions Taken World-Wide To Stop The Plastic Pollution1.
 Kenya has introduced the toughest laws to stop companies from producing and using plastic, including 4 years in jail or a 40,000 dollar fine.
 Ethiopa too.

 3. Morocco banned plastic a year ago and 450 tons have been seized already.